 It is important to do the crunch with the right form for it to be effective.

 - Lie down on your back without flexing the spine.

-- Bend your legs at the knees and keep your feet flat on the floor.
+- Bend your legs at the knees and keep your feet flat on the floor (of course, unless you’re doing water crunches).
 Your body should be stable and balanced before you begin.

 - You can either keep your hands behind your ears to support the neck or you can cross them and keep them on opposite shoulders to prevent jerking your upper body excessively.
 Both variations work fine.

 - Lift your head and the shoulder blades up using your core to lift, in a relaxed motion.
 It should not be a sudden jerky movement.